I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcoreui2-getoptions.md

 <p> </p>

 ## -remarks
-<p>This method is supported only for Windows XP Pscript5 UI plug-ins that fully replace the core driver's standard UI pages, and is supported only during the UI plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554173">IPrintOemUI::DocumentPropertySheets</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff554165">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
-See <a href="NULL">Replacing Driver-Supplied Property Sheet Pages</a> for more information.</p>

-<p>If a requested feature keyword is not recognized, or recognized but not supported in the current sticky mode (<a href="wdkgloss.d#wdkgloss.document-sticky#wdkgloss.document-sticky"><i>document-sticky</i></a> or <a href="wdkgloss.p#wdkgloss.printer-sticky#wdkgloss.printer-sticky"><i>printer-sticky</i></a> -- see <a href="NULL">Replacing Driver-Supplied Property Sheet Pages</a>), or the feature keyword is recognized but there is currently no option selection for it, the feature is simply ignored and the feature/option keyword pair is not placed in the output buffer.</p>

-<p>To reduce the need to make two calls per data access, pass the method an output buffer of a fixed size (1 KB, for example), and then check the function return value.
-If the method returns S_OK, the buffer already contains the data of interest.
-If the method returns E_OUTOFMEMORY, the value in *<i>pcbNeeded</i> is the buffer size needed to hold the data of interest.
-The caller should then allocate a buffer of that larger size and proceed with a second call to the method.</p>

-<p>For more information, see <a href="NULL">Using GetOptions and SetOptions</a>.</p>

-<p>This method is supported only for Windows XP Pscript5 UI plug-ins that fully replace the core driver's standard UI pages, and is supported only during the UI plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554173">IPrintOemUI::DocumentPropertySheets</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff554165">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
+<p>This method is supported only for Windows XP Pscript5 UI plug-ins that fully replace the core driver's standard UI pages, and is supported only during the UI plug-in's <a href="print.iprintoemui_documentpropertysheets">IPrintOemUI::DocumentPropertySheets</a> and <a href="print.iprintoemui_devicepropertysheets">IPrintOemUI::DevicePropertySheets</a> functions, and their property sheet callback routines.
 See <a href="NULL">Replacing Driver-Supplied Property Sheet Pages</a> for more information.</p>

 <p>If a requested feature keyword is not recognized, or recognized but not supported in the current sticky mode (<a href="wdkgloss.d#wdkgloss.document-sticky#wdkgloss.document-sticky"><i>document-sticky</i></a> or <a href="wdkgloss.p#wdkgloss.printer-sticky#wdkgloss.printer-sticky"><i>printer-sticky</i></a> -- see <a href="NULL">Replacing Driver-Supplied Property Sheet Pages</a>), or the feature keyword is recognized but there is currently no option selection for it, the feature is simply ignored and the feature/option keyword pair is not placed in the output buffer.</p>